Portfolio Landlord Mortgages

 Instead we suggest speaking to an experienced broker.
 Their knowledge of the market can help a lender to see your personal circumstances in the best light and therefore, increase your chances of being offered a competitive deal.
 If you want to discuss your options get in touch today for a free consultation.

 Like with any type of mortgage, portfolio landlord mortgage rates change all the time.
 So, how do you make sure you get the most favourable deal?
+There are a range of things you can do to improve your chances of getting offered a competitive rate.
+These include:

 • Providing a larger-than-average deposit.
 For a Buy-to-Let mortgage, this could be of the property’s value.